 Who is eligible?

-As the reviews take place next academic year (2019-20), this opportunity is open to students who expect to be matriculated students at the University of Edinburgh during that time.
+As the reviews take place next academic year (2020-21) in semester 2, this opportunity is open to students who expect to be matriculated students at the University of Edinburgh during that time.
 Students must be able to attend training and review meetings in person, so online learners are only eligible to apply if they can fulfil this.

 What training and information is available?

 You will receive an initial briefing from the Students’ Association and Academic Services who will be available to answer questions and queries as you go through the process.
 There is a training session which student reviewers will be expected to attend (date TBC).

 Responsibilities and time commitment

 Student reviewers will be expected to:

 - Evaluate written evidence provided by the subject area